MARLEY welcomes contributions of all kinds from new developers. This page provides some basic resources for those who would like to get involved.

 repository” and the

-master branch as the “base branch.”
+main branch as the “base branch.”

 After your pull request has been created, the current MARLEY core developer(s) will be notified on GitHub.
 After reviewing your changes, they may leave comments on your pull request suggesting modifications.
 GitHub provides a flexible interface for adding both overall and line-by-line comments to a submitted pull request.
 If you do not receive any comments on your pull request within a day or two, please reach out to the core developer(s) via email.